-5 = Strongly Agree 4 = Agree 3 = Neutral (acceptable) The Program Director was accessible and responded to concerns and questions 1 2 3 4 5 N/A The faculty were accessible and responded to concerns and questions 1 2 3 4 5 N/A The number of faculty is adequate to ensure student learning and support 1 2 3 4 5 N/A The Program Director and faculty were knowledgeable 1 2 2 4 NT/A about the field of medical assisting.
-1 2 3 4 5 N/A There was private space available to meet with the 1 2 3 4 5 NT/A Program Director and faculty about any concerns 1 2 3 4 3 N/A The Practicum Coordinator prepared me effectively for the 1 2 3 4 5 N/A practicum experience 1 2 3 4 3 IN/A The Practicum Coordinator provided support and help 1 2 3 4 5 N/A during the practicum experience.
-1 3 4) IN/A The clerical support staff are helpful and efficient.
+3 = Strongly Agree = 4 = Agree = 3 = Neutral (acceptable) ibugi c U I - DUI UII Jugice The Program Director was accessible and responded to concerns and questions 1 2 3 4 5 N/A The faculty were accessible and responded to concerns and questions 1 2 3 4 5 N/A The number of faculty is adequate to ensure student learning and support 1 2 3 4 5 N/A The Program Director and faculty were knowledgeable about the field of medical assisting.
+1 2 3 4 5 N/A There was private space available to meet with the Program Director and faculty about any concerns 1 2 3 4 5 N/A The Practicum Coordinator prepared me effectively for the practicum experience 1 2 3 4 5 N/A The Practicum Coordinator provided support and help during the practicum experience.
+1 2 3 4 5 N/A The clerical support staff are helpful and efficient.
 1 2 3 4 5 N/A Classrooms and Laboratories are adequate in size.
-1 2 3 4 5 N/A The laboratory equipment is sufficient to perform required 1 2 3 4 5 N/A laboratory exercises.
-1 2 3 4 3 IN/A The type and amount of supplies are sufficient for student 1 2 3 4 5 N/A performance of required laboratory exercises.
-1 2 3 4 3 IN/A Computer resources/Information Technology are adequate 1 2 3 4 5 N/A to support the curriculum.
-1 2 3 4 3 IN/A The instructional materials used were effective in helping 1 2 3 4 5 N/A me understand the material.
-1 3 4 3 11/7 The library provides sufficient materials to support 1 2 3 4 5 N/A classroom assignments.
-1 +) 1N/ P Tutoring is available when needed.
+1 2 3 4 5 N/A The laboratory equipment is sufficient to perform required laboratory exercises.
+1 2 3 4 5 N/A The type and amount of supplies are sufficient for student performance of required laboratory exercises.
+1 2 3 4 5 N/A Computer resources/Information Technology are adequate to support the curriculum.
+1 2 3 4 5 N/A The instructional materials used were effective in helping me understand the material.
+1 2 3 4 5 N/A The library provides sufficient materials to support classroom assignments.
+1 2 3 4 5 N/A Tutoring is available when needed.
 1 2 3 4 5 N/A